 Is there a certain dosage of Lipitor used for older adults?

 No, there’s no specific recommended dosage for older adults taking Lipitor.
-But according to studies, Lipitor may be more effective at lowering LDL (“bad”) cholesterol in older adults compared with younger people taking the same dose.
+But according to studies, Lipitor may be more effective at lowering LDL (“bad”) cholesterol in older adults than in younger people taking the same dose.